 Alternative Name(s); Children's Slide; Magic Lantern Slide

 Lantern slide 'Eight Little Nigger Boys Traveling in Devon', circa 1900s.
 It depicts one verse of the rhyme: Eight little nigger boys travelling in Devon; One said he'd stay there, and then there were seven.
-From in an incomplete set of seven lantern slides (originally would have been ten), telling the story of 'Ten Little Nigger Boys'.
+From in an incomplete set of seven lantern slides (originally would have been eight), telling the story of 'Ten Little Nigger Boys'.
 The slides were produced by W. Butcher & Sons, London, under the trade name Primus, as part 515 of the Junior Lecturers' Series A set of lantern slides.

 The rhyme was adapted in the late 1800s from '10 Little Injuns', written by Septimus Winner in 1868.
 It was a standard of the blackface minstrel shows and became widely known in Europe.
 It was used by Agatha Christie in her novel 'Ten Little Niggers' (1939) which was later re-titled 'And Then There Were None'.
 The version of the rhyme used in Christie's book does not end as happily as the version used on these lantern slides.
 'Ten Little Niggers' was also used as the title for a 1940s book of children's nursery rhymes.